William H. Franklin, Jr., Ph.D.

 A West Virginia native, Evans received an undergraduate degree from West Virginia Wesleyan College, a Master of Arts from Indiana University of Pennsylvania, and an MBA from Indiana University.

 Reynold J. Jennings, FACHE

 President, Jennings Health Group

-Jennings has a Master’s of Science degree in business administration from the University of South Carolina at Columbia and a Bachelor of Science degree in pharmacy from the University of Georgia.
+Jennings is a Life Fellow of the American College of Healthcare Executives and served as a board member and officer of the American Federation of Hospitals.
+He has a masters of science degree in business administration from the University of South Carolina at Columbia and a bachelor of science degree in pharmacy from the University of Georgia.